Phone Calls from Surgery

 Whilst Dr Pancholi has now stepped down from heading up the practice, we are pleased to confirm that your longstanding GP remains at St Marys 3 days a week and you can continue to see her.

 St Marys Medical Centre will now be run by the Partners of ‘The Halfway Surgery’.
 This means patients can access services at both surgery locations, and will see an extended clinical team including a number of Senior GPs and other healthcare professionals including Pharmacist, Paramedic and Prescribing Nurse.

 Should you have any questions, please ask at reception.

-Dr Pancholi is the named accountable GP for all patients
+Dr Mallik and Dr Olukanni are the named accountable GPs for all patients

 Vicarage Road, Strood, Rochester, Kent ME2 4DG

 The painting above is by Victor Buttress, a former patient of the practice.
 He kindly donated it to the partners, and it now hangs in the practice waiting room.